Learning Resource Specialist

 Skills and Qualifications

-• Required Demonstrated ability to use the appropriate digital tools and methods to engage others
+• Required Demonstrated ability to utilize appropriate digital tools and methods to engage online audiences

-• Required Willingness to learn new software and methodological approaches as necessary
+• Required Willingness to learn new software tools and approaches as necessary

 • Required Curiosity, collaborative spirit and an eagerness to learn new things in order to share that knowledge with others for their own discovery